SEN Information Report

 The Learning Support Department runs a ‘Good Morning’ Club and operates a Quiet Room for more vulnerable students.
 Support staff are available every break and lunchtime to meet with students.

-Students with SEN are invited to join the Learning Support School Council group where issues concerning and relating to students with SEN can be shared and discussed.
+Students with SEND are invited to join the Learning Support School Council group where issues concerning and relating to students with SEND can be shared and discussed.

 Students may be offered a mentor with whom they can meet on a regular basis.